Secure CheckoutPersonal information is secured with SSL technology.

 - Hardcover ISBN:

 Arni S.R.
-Srinivasa Rao is a mathematical modeler and probability researcher who is a Professor in the Medical College of Georgia, Augusta University.
-He is the Director of Laboratory for Theory and Mathematical Modeling housed within the Division of Infectious Diseases, Medical College of Georgia, Augusta University.
+Srinivasa Rao is a mathematical modeler and probability researcher who is a Professor at the Medical College of Georgia, Augusta University.
+He is the Director of Laboratory for Theory and Mathematical Modeling housed within the Division of Infectious Diseases, Medical College of Georgia, Augusta, U.S.A.
 Previously, Dr. Rao conducted research and/or taught at Mathematical Institute, University of Oxford (2003, 2005-07), Indian Statistical Institute (1998-2002, 2006-2012), Indian Institute of Science (2002-04), University of Guelph (2004-06).
 Until 2012, Dr. Rao held a permanent faculty position at the Indian Statistical Institute.
 He has won the Heiwa-Nakajima Award (Japan) and Fast Track Young Scientists Fellowship in Mathematical Sciences (DST, New Delhi).
-Dr. Rao also proved a major theorem in stationary population models (Rao-Carey Theorem), Rao-Carey Partition Theorem in Populations and developed mathematical modeling based policies for the spread of diseases like HIV, H5N1 etc, He developed a new set of network models for understanding avian pathogen biology on grid graphs (these were called chicken walk models) and received wide coverage in the science media.
-Currently, he is researching in deep learning and artificial intelligence techniques to be used in medicine.
+Dr. Rao also proved a major theorem in stationary population models Rao's Partition Theorem in Populations, Rao-Carey Theorem in stationary populations, and developed mathematical modeling based policies for the spread of diseases like HIV, H5N1, COVID-19, etc. He developed a new set of network models for understanding avian pathogen biology on grid graphs (these were called chicken walk models) and received wide coverage in the science media.
+Currently, he is researching deep learning and artificial intelligence techniques to be used in medicine.

 Professor C. R. Rao, born in India, is one of this century's foremost statisticians, and received his education in statistics at the Indian Statistical Institute (ISI), Calcutta.
 He is Emeritus Holder of the Eberly Family Chair in Statistics at Penn State and Director of the Center for Multivariate Analysis.
 He has long been recognized as one of the world's top statisticians, and has been awarded 34 honorary doctorates from universities in 19 countries spanning 6 continents.
 His research has influenced not only statistics, but also the physical, social and natural sciences and engineering.